We use UPS & Fedex for fast and reliable shipping.

 Have you ever thought about using tea cups that were used by ancient people to drink tea?

 Many antique enthusiasts have been doing this for a long time, and it's not something we just thought of today.
-In the early days, when Taiwanese people came to the mainland and saw that Chinese antiques were so cheap, they even bought some Jianzhan and used them for drinking tea after cleaning them.
+In the early days, when Taiwanese people came to the mainland and saw that Chinese antiques were so cheap, they even bought some Tenmoku and used them for drinking tea after cleaning them.

 Taiwanese people used to use baking soda for cleaning, but this method is not popular anymore.
 Nowadays, people mostly use 84 disinfectant for cleaning.